Culture builds bridges

 Our aim is to make Copenhagen feel smaller, more welcoming, and help make it feel more like home.

 We develop and test concepts that help ease the transition to Copenhagen.
 Our ambition is also to open a CultureHouse in 2024.
-You can show your support by joining HOC.

 Humans of Copenhagen is a non-political NGO (forening) and we welcome people of all nationalities.